Chachmei Lublin Yeshiva: The library

 In April 1941, the head of the Staatsbibliothek of Lublin, Wasyl Kutschabsky hired Rabbi Aron Lebwhol to catalogue the collection, up until Lebwohl was deported and murdered at Majdanek concentration camp in 1942.

 Its holdings compiled over 400 years of Jewish literature, with its oldest manuscript dating back to the 16th century.

-Rabbi Meir Shapiro built up the collection with local and international donations, of the 15,000-40,000 volumes, among its largest holdings was made thanks to a donation from Congregation Chasam Sopher Rabbi Benjamin Gut of New York City, for a estimated acquisition of 4,000 books and a donation of 1000 USD.
+Rabbi Meir Shapiro built up the collection with local and international donations, of the 15,000-40,000 volumes, among its largest holdings was made thanks to a donation from Congregation Chasam Sopher Rabbi Benjamin Gut of New York City, for an estimated acquisition of 4,000 books and a donation of 1000 USD.
 Shapiro's collection was then assimilated upon his passing in 1933.

 Recovery

 Piotr Nazaruk, a researcher of Lublin's history determined that based upon reports in 1941 and 1944 which verified the library's existence that its holdings were largely dispersed during post-war reconstruction, looking upon reports on the Jewish Committee in Lublin as well as the reports of Polish Committee of National Liberation's Ministry of Education, which had taken control of rescued volumes of literature.

 Many instances of books bearing the stamp of the Yeshiva were documented in Israel and the United States since the 2000s, often in antique bookshops and Judaica based auctions.
 On some of the recovered books, stickers included dates of 1947, when a portion of the collection was shipped to Israel.

 Recent findings and current whereabouts include: